walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 disclosure alternatives, use-case and purpose assertions, and any recognized application authorization.
 These are protocol facts, not UI-derived state.

-Build ``ProximityPresentationSubmission`` only from the current review and dispatch `.approve(reviewID: review.reviewID, submission: submission)` or `.decline(reviewID: review.reviewID)`.
+Build ``ProximitySubmission`` only from the current review and dispatch `.approve(reviewID: review.reviewID, submission: submission)` or `.decline(reviewID: review.reviewID)`.
 A valid decision consumes that identity once;
 invalid submissions leave the review available for correction.
 Acceptance records